zeusro/zeusro/problems/Go-back-to-China.md

+2005.05.02 In KL International Airport

 # Go back to China?

-To all Malaysian people
+To all Malaysian people:Together!
-My answer:Together! --KL International Airport